triinlutsoja/FlyTravel/README.md

 (optional) from dynamically generated dropdowns, and specify the number of travelers using +/- buttons.
 These values are appended as query parameters.

+**Flight cards:** The user can also just scroll through all available flights, select one and click on the "Continue" button to proceed to select seats on `Seating.html`.

 **Future enhancements:**
 - Add more filters such as filtering by price, flight duration etc.